digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

 # OAIS Reference Model Limitations
--__Non-specific__: Written at a high level of abstraction -__Narrow scope__: Does not address core archival functions such as advocacy and outreach, deaccessioning, reference and user support services, or selection, appraisal, and disposition
+- **Non-specific**: Written at a high level of abstraction
+- **Narrow scope**: Does not address core archival functions such as advocacy and outreach, deaccessioning, reference and user support services, or selection, appraisal, and disposition
--__Non-prescriptive__: Does not detail how to collaborate, coordinate or implement the model
+- **Non-prescriptive**: Does not detail how to collaborate, coordinate or implement the model

 <!--presenter notes